Shellywell123/Game-Jams/README.md

 # Game-Jams
-A Collection of Jam Games I have worked on.
+A Collection of Game Jam Games I have worked on.

 <table>
   <tr>